runekn/rkn_configio/README.md

 ## Updates

+* 1.5.0: Fix loader being enabled in creative start when no game is loaded.
+Add compatibility with "Store existing loadout" by Mycu.
 * 1.4.9: Fix Extension Options menu not loading settings.
 Support smaller screen resolutions and higher UI scales.
 * 1.4.8: Add processor and build modules to station plan hoverover text and module filter.
 Fix loading save not loading dialog settings.
 * 1.4.7: Use new official lua declaration to avoid requiring disabled UI protection mode